-This chapter provides steps on how to set up the connection to VMware Horizon on the FlexNet Beacon.
+This chapter provides steps on how to set up the connection on the FlexNet Beacon to VMware Horizon or Citrix Cloud.

 Creating the VMware Horizon Connection

 Use the following procedure to create a connection to VMware Horizon on the FlexNet Beacon.
 A connection is required to be configured for a single connection server in each pod, or in the case of a pod federation, a single connection server in that federation.
 The inventory beacon is responsible for uploading the data to the central operations databases of FlexNet Manager Suite.